abnaceur/nestJs-mailing-microservice/README.md

 $ cp apps/gateway/.env-example apps/gateway/.env
 ```

-Copy the environment variables for the mailing
+Copy the environment variables for the mailing<br/>
-PS: - there a hard coded test email credentials
+PS: - there are a hard coded test email credentials
-which will be no longer valid afetr this test due.
+which will be no longer valid after this test due.

 To use Mail dev modify this two lines in .env-example